Tree Advisory and Education Board | The City of Lakewood, Ohio

 • Why Your Tree Lawn Needs A Tree+-

 With Arbor Day and Earth Day just around the corner, please consider allowing the City to plant a free tree in your tree lawn or front lawn.
 If you do not currently have a tree lawn tree and it is a suitable location for planting without overhead obstructions or an existing mature tree nearby, the City will plant one at no cost to you.
-If you live on one of the twenty-three streets with tree lawns too narrow for planting, the City will plant one in your front lawn at no cost to you.
-This list includes the following streets: Adeline, Athens, Blossom Park, Cannon, Elmwood (Detroit to Hilliard), Ferndale, Hall, Hilda, Idlewood, Lakewood (Detroit north to railroad tracks), Lanning, Leonard, Northwood, Olive, Olivewood, Park Row, Phelps, Riverside, Roycroft, Rockway, Spring Garden, Thoreau, and Westlake.
+If you live on one of the twenty-two streets with tree lawns too narrow for planting, the City will plant one in your front lawn at no cost to you.
+This list includes the following streets: Adeline, Athens, Blossom Park, Cannon, Elmwood (Detroit to Hilliard), Ferndale, Hall, Hilda, Idlewood, Lakewood (Detroit north to railroad tracks), Lanning, Leonard, Northwood, Olive, Olivewood, Phelps, Riverside, Roycroft, Rockway, Spring Garden, Thoreau, and Westlake.
 Click here for more information about this program.

 If you already have a tree lawn tree but would like an additional tree planted in your yard, the City’s contracted installer will plant one for you at the same cost the City pays.
 Residents can purchase a shade tree and have it professionally installed in their desired location.
 For more information or to sign up for this program, click here.